 7. Disney’s Saratoga Springs Resort & Spa, FL

-Just 7 miles from Disney's Magic Kingdom, you can bed down with the family in an atmospheric treehouse villa at Disney's Saratoga Springs Resort & Spa.
+Just 7 miles from Disney’s Magic Kingdom, you can bed down with the family in an atmospheric treehouse villa at Disney’s Saratoga Springs Resort & Spa, one of the best resort hotels at Disney World.
 The villa can sleep up to nine people and has a full kitchen, a dine-in eating area with a huge table, bar seating, a sleeper sofa and many other amenities that ease the logistics of traveling with a family.
-Views look out onto surrounding woodlands, and the peaceful setting is particularly nice to come "home" to after a busy day of park hopping.
+Views look out onto surrounding woodlands, and the peaceful setting is particularly nice to come “home” to after a busy day of park hopping.

 8. Treebones Resort, CA